tdwg/bdq/tg2/_review/docs/implementers/index.md

 This is a minimalist suite of test data.
 Additional test records can be readily generated or adapted from real data using the following template based on the specifications below.
 In consideration of the community, the DataID values MUST uniquely identify a validation case for each additional test data record and the resulting data added to the GitHub repository.

 ###  Considerations Concerning Input Data Values for AMENDMENTS

+TODO: Move this section to supplementary.

 One of the early conclusions to this project was the need for controlled vocabularies and an early spin-off of Data Qality Task Group 4 on Vocabularies (https://github.com/tdwg/bdq/tree/master/tg4).
 Testing the 'quality' or 'fitness for use' of Darwin Core encoded data is made more difficult due to the lack of a comprehensive suite of controlled vocabularies.